Puppy Training Tips: 7 Common Mistakes You Should Avoid

 As you lift your hand, issue the ‘sit’ command.
 Your dog’s butt will naturally start to lower to the ground as the young dog’s head lifts.

-When your furry friend sits completely down then give the youngster the treat along with ample praise.
+When your furry friend sits completely down, give the youngster the treat and ample praise.
 Some trainers also push the puppy’s butt into a sitting position if the young dog hesitates too long, but it's best if they learn to sit on their own.

 Any time you train a young puppy, repetition is needed to help the dog master the command.
 You’ll want to practice the sit command several times per day.
 Even after they've figured it out, keep practicing to help the lesson stick permanently.